milvus-io/milvus/docs/design_docs/datanode_recovery_design_0513_2021.md

 DataNode processes insert data and persists them.

-DataNode is based on flowgraph, each flowgraph cares about only one vchannel.
-There're ddl messages, dml messages, and timetick messages inside one vchannel, FIFO log stream.
+DataNode is based on flowgraph; each flowgraph cares about only one vchannel.
+There are ddl messages, dml messages, and timetick messages inside one vchannel, FIFO log stream.

 One vchannel only contains dml messages of one collection.
 A collection consists of many segments, hence a vchannel contains dml messsages of many segments. **Most importantly, the dml messages of the same segment can appear in anywhere in vchannel.**

 ## What does DataNode recovery really mean?

 DataNode is stateless, but vchannel has states.
-DataNode's statelessness is guranteed by DataCoord, which means the vchannel's states is maintained by DataCoord.
-So DataNode recovery has no different as starting.
+DataNode's statelessness is guaranteed by DataCoord, which means the vchannel's state is maintained by DataCoord.
+So DataNode recovery is no different from starting.

 So what's DataNode's starting procedure?